jkeohan/bonus_lectures/AWS/react-deployment-to-s3/intro-to-iam.md

-his is a mini lecture focused on deploying a React app to an AWS S3 bucket configured as a static web server.
+Title: Intro To IAM<br>
+Duration: 30min <br>
+Creator:  Joe Keohan<br>

+---

+# Intro To IAM

- We will be covering the following topics:
+This lecture is focused on working with the IAM service and we will be covering the following topics:

-- using IAM to create users/groups
+- using IAM to create users
-- create and configure an S3 bucket
+- using IAM to create groups
-- connect to the S3 bucket via our terminal
-- add a new startup script to build & push the React app
+- adding users to groups

 ## Prerequisites